 If you are interested in nominating an individual or organization for an award, please read through the Frequently Asked Questions topics below.
 Once you are ready, you can find how to submit a nomination at the bottom of the page.

-THE DEADLINE FOR SUBMITTING NOMINATIONS IS JUNE 22, 2017 – MIDNIGHT PST.
+THE DEADLINE FOR SUBMITTING INNOVATION AWARD NOMINATIONS IS JULY 1, 2017 – MIDNIGHT PST.

 The work being recognized by an Award may have been done as volunteer service or undertaken for remuneration.
 Nominees need not be members of the BCMA.

 There are six awards for which you can nominate an individual or organization:

 The Innovation Award, sponsored by NGX: In 2017, BCMA announced a new Innovation Award sponsored by NGX Interactive.
 At the heart of our museum community are people who are actively pushing boundaries, challenging conventions, and exemplifying innovative ways of thinking, seeing, and doing.
 This new award recognizes individuals in the BC museum community whose work is driven by innovation and creativity.
 Nominees are welcome from any and all aspect of museum operations, from collections, programs and exhibitions to finance, marketing and administration—or anything in between.
 This award is generously sponsored for the next three years by NGX Interactive.
 Thank you!

 Nominations for the following awards are now CLOSED:

 The Distinguished Service Award: This award recognizes an individual who has made a unique and outstanding contribution on a regional, provincial or national basis to the museum, gallery, archives or heritage field over an extended period of time.